dhirajmahato/Foundation_of_Data_Science_IIMB/Week5: Hypothesis_Testing.md

   - enables us to calculate (p-value) evidence against null hypothesis,
   - depends on the probability dist of the sampling distribution.
 4. **Decision Criteria – Significance Value, α** ---> https://youtu.be/x2-RiAzmXho
-5. **p-value**: which is the conditional probability of observing a **test statistic** value as extreme as the one observed in the sample, given the null hypothesis is true.
+5. **p-value**: which is the conditional probability of observing a test statistic value as extreme as the one observed in the sample, given the null hypothesis is true.
+    - It quantifies the likelihood of observing the data or more extreme data if the null hypothesis a were true.
+    - A p-value is a probability that measures the strength of evidence against the null hypothesis (H0) in a hypothesis test.
+    - The p-value ranges between 0 and 1, where a smaller p-value indicates stronger evidence against the null hypothesis

+**Example**: In a hypothesis test, if the p-value is less than a pre-defined significance level (e.g., 0.05), it is considered statistically significant, and you reject the null hypothesis (H0) in favor of the alternative hypothesis (Ha).

 |criteria |                  |
 |-----------|------------------|